FAQ Ð details of

 The original external Glasal board on the Houses

-Contact them to get details of local cutter merchants.
+Contact them to get details of local merchants.

 Also see http://www.vivalda.co.uk/ for other panels including resin boards.